Mayor Ray Russom reimburses Arroyo Grande for jacket

 Even so, the city manager used city funds to buy four of the council members jackets.
 Councilman Keith Storton paid $50 for his jacket.

-After Tacker exposed the expenditure in an opinion piece, Mayor Caren Ray Russom thanked Tacker for bring the issue to her attention, and reimbursed the city for the cost of her jacket.
+After Tacker exposed the expenditure in an opinion piece, Mayor Caren Ray Russom thanked Tacker for bringing the issue to her attention, and reimbursed the city for the cost of her jacket.

 “I am writing to let you know that I have listened to your comment about the jackets purchased for us by the city,” Ray Russom said.
 “While this kind of purchase is not unprecedented, your point is well taken.
 I have already reimbursed the city for the cost of mine.
 I have let the rest of the council know, and I believe they will all follow the lead rightly set by Council Member Storton.”